This page curates a list of frequently asked questions from our users, friends, candidates, investors, random people, etc.

 Before we started to build Instill Core, we had fought with streaming large volume data (billions of images a day!) to automate Vision tasks using deep learning models, sweating blood to build everything from scratch.

 We have learned that model serving for an effective end-to-end data flow concerns not only high throughput and low latency but also cost effectiveness.
 These criteria are non-trivial to achieve altogether.
 In the end, we had successfully built a battle-proven AI system in-house and had the system run in production for years.

 What we had built can actually be modularised into working components to benefit a broader spectrum of AI tasks and industry sectors.
 We believe it's time to apply our experiences to make AI more accessible to everyone, especially the data industry.

-VDP uses multiple licenses, including Elastic License 2.0 (ELv2) and open-source MIT License.
+Instill Core uses multiple licenses, including Elastic License 2.0 (ELv2) and open-source MIT License.
 Our mission is to make AI accessible to everyone.
-The best way to achieve this is to make VDP free to use and source available to everyone, while ensuring we safely create a sustainable business.
-Please check the VDP License in detail.
+The best way to achieve this is to make Instill Core free to use and source available to everyone, while ensuring we safely create a sustainable business.
+Please check the Instill Core License in detail.

 Yes.
-VDP is source available so you can self-host it in your basement for free.
+It is source available so you can self-host it in your basement for free.